amaxwell/tlutility/Building.md

     git clone https://github.com/amaxwell/tlutility
     cd tlutility
-    git submodule init
-    git submodule update
+    git submodule update --init --recursive

 to pull the necessary submodules.

 ## Compile

 Open TeX Live Utility.xcodeproj and set the scheme to TeX Live Utility (Debug) or Release.
-It should build on Mac OS X 10.8 and later.
+It should build on Mac OS X Mojave and later.

 You will have to create a code signing certificate named "TeX Live Utility Signing Certificate."
 This is easily done using Keychain Access, or you